brianhigh/brfss/sql_examples.md

 This is a demo of some basic SQL `SELECT` queries using BRFSS data
 from: http://www.cdc.gov/brfss/.

-Only one table is used, so we will not need and "JOIN" statements.
+Only one table is used, so we will not need any "JOIN" statements.

 The CDC has provided a [codebook](http://www.cdc.gov/brfss/annual_data/2013/pdf/codebook13_llcp.pdf)